-The Executive Director of Commercial and Corporate Services reports that these authorised limits are consistent with the Authority's current commitments, existing plans and the proposals for capital expenditure and financing, and with its approved treasury management policy statement and practices.
-The Executive Director of Commercial and Corporate Services also confirms that they are based on the estimate of most likely, prudent, but not worst case scenario, with, in addition, sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
+The Finance Officer reports that these authorised limits are consistent with the Authority's current commitments, existing plans and the proposals in this report for capital expenditure and financing, and with its approved treasury management policy statement and practices.
+The Finance Officer also confirms that they are based on the estimate of most likely, prudent, but not worst case scenario, with, in addition, sufficient headroom over and above this to allow for operational management, for example unusual cash movements.
 Risk analysis and risk management strategies have been taken into account, as have plans for capital expenditure, estimates of the Capital Financing Requirement and estimates of cash flow requirements for all purposes.
-It should be noted that the Council undertakes investment and borrowing on behalf of external bodies such as Tyne and Wear Fire and Rescue Authority.
-Treasury Management undertaken on behalf of other authorities is included in Sunderland's borrowing limits, however it is excluded when considering financing costs and when calculating net borrowing for the Council.
-A specific element of risk has also been taken into account for these bodies.

-In taking its decisions on the Revenue Budget and Capital Programme for 2012/2013, the Council is asked to note that the authorised limit determined for 2012/2013 of £377.127 million, (see P5 above), will be the statutory limit determined under section 3(1) of the Local Government Act 2003.
+In taking its decisions on the Revenue Budget and Capital Programme for 2012/2013, the Authority is asked to note that the authorised limit determined for 2012/2013 of £55.640 million, (see above), will be the statutory limit determined under section 3(1) of the Local Government Act 2003.

-P6 The Council is also asked to approve the following operational boundary for external debt for the same time period and agrees the continuation of the previously agreed limit for the current year since no change to this is necessary.
+P6 The Authority is also asked to approve the following operational boundary for external debt for the same time period and agrees the continuation of the previously agreed limit for the current year since no change to this is necessary.
 The proposed operational boundary for external debt is based on the same estimates as the authorised limit, but reflects directly the estimate of the most likely, prudent but not worst case scenario level, without the additional headroom included within the authorised limit to allow for example for unusual cash movements, and equates to the maximum of external debt projected by this estimate.
 The operational boundary represents a key management tool for in year monitoring.
 Within the operational boundary, figures for borrowing and other long-term liabilities are separately identified.
-The Council is also asked to delegate authority to the Executive Director of Commercial and Corporate Services, within the total operational boundary for any individual year, to effect movement between the separately agreed figures for borrowing and other long term liabilities, similar to the authorised limit set out above.
+The Authority is also asked to delegate authority to the Finance Officer, within the total operational boundary for any individual year, to effect movement between the separately agreed figures for borrowing and other long term liabilities, similar to the authorised limit set out above.

-The operational boundary limit for 2012/13 will be £339.011 million and will be closely monitored and a report will be made to Cabinet and Council if it is exceeded at any point.
-It is not anticipated that there will be any issues in terms of remaining within the operational limit for 2012/13.
+The operational boundary limit for 2012/2013 will be £50.640 million and will be closely monitored and a report will be made to the Authority if it is exceeded at any point.
+It is not anticipated that there will be any issues in terms of remaining within the operational limit for 2012/2013.